TomerAberbach/jumbo-json/README.md

 ### Automatic fallback to `JSON.parse`

-If you know the input size ahead of time, pass it via `inputSize`.
-When the size is at or below `nativeThreshold` (default: 512 MB), jumbo-json will buffer the stream and delegate to `JSON.parse` automatically — so you can use a single code path regardless of payload size.
+If you know the input size ahead of time, pass it via `sizeHint`.
+When the size is at or below `streamingThreshold` (default: 512 MB), jumbo-json will buffer the stream and delegate to `JSON.parse` automatically — so you can use a single code path regardless of payload size.